FOREX-Aussie drops as RBA sounds dovish tone in busy cenbank week | Business

 Australia's dollar fell on Tuesday after the Reserve Bank of Australia sounded a more dovish tone than expected, in the first of several meetings of central banks this week.

-"There is still clearly a gap between AUD and Aussie rates, with the former that saw a relatively small jump as rates sold off last week and now seems to be over-discounting the post-RBA correction in yields," they said, adding that the short-term risk for the Aussie "skewed to the upside".
-New Zealand's dollar also dropped, losing 0.2% to $0.7174.
+They said there was a gap between the performance of the currency and interest rates, with last week's jump in the dollar comparatively small when interest rates rose, and the currency now "over-discounting the post-RBA correction in yields".
+The short-term risk for the Aussie "skewed to the upside", they added.

-The same inflation dilemma hangs over other central banks and kept currency markets largely treading water as they waited to see whether policymakers were ready to dial back stimulus.
-"We expect the (Federal Open Market Committee) to state that the Fed is ready to act decisively if inflation is not moving towards target levels when tapering ends, but it still expects inflation to fall as supply constraints ease.
-We think investors will see this as advancing the likely timing of Fed rate hikes," said Standard Chartered's head of G10 FX, Steve Englander.
+New Zealand's dollar also dropped sharply, losing 0.8% to $0.7130, a two-week low.
+Currency markets elsewhere largely trod water as they waited to see whether policymakers were ready to dial back stimulus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)